Azure/machinelearning-model-optimizer-preview/README.md

 ## Get started

-Please follow this [example](example/aml_optimization_and_profiling.ipynb) and get started with the aml optimization and profiling experience.
+Please follow this [example](example/azureml_optimization_and_profiling.ipynb) and get started with the azureml optimizer and profiler experience.

 ### Step 1: Optimize your model